phossa/phossa-route/README.md

     - Parameter validations

-      Usually this is done in the routine, but can be extracted out to do some simple validations.
+      Usually this is done in the handler but can be extracted out to do some common and simple validations.

     - Execution of common routines